Darragh Leader: Connacht

 Leader was injured for the majority of the 2016/17 season following his wrist injury but returned for the final two games of the season.
-Leader signed another two year contract in April of that season.
+Leader signed another two-year contract in April of that season.

 Leader played a major role in Connacht 2017/18 season playing 20 games for the province most of which were at his favoured position of Fullback.
 He played a pivotal role in their wins over Brive, Perpignan and Leinster that season.

 In the 2018/19 season Leader was a major contribution to the success of the new coach Andy Friend which saw Connacht finish top of their table in the Challenge Cup and finishing 3rd in the newly expanded Pro 14 which included new teams South Africa.

 In Leader's final season was 2019/20 at Connacht which was cut short due to Covid.
 He scored 17 points including one try and 6 conversions giving him 100% on the day off the tee with their famous victory over Russia in Moscow during their world cup warm up matches.

 Leader still holds the record for Connacht rugby with the longest scored kick in their history of 63m versus Rotterham Titians.
-He finished his career at Connacht having played 95 times and amassed 96 points for his Province over a 8 year span.
+He finished his career at Connacht having played 95 times and amassed 96 points for his Province over an eight-year span.